In my BYPY 2014 interview, I was asked to tell the judging panel about the strength of my networks in Birmingham.

 Entrepreneur beginnings/Birmingham entrepreneurs

 This is a very friendly casual network in Birmingham, filled with existing and aspiring entrepreneurs.
-The meetups are on the last Wednesday of every month in Birmingham city centre and I can guarantee that you will leave with your head buzzing with ideas!
+The group holds meetings regularly in Birmingham city centre and I can guarantee that you will leave with your head buzzing with ideas!
 It’s a great group to attend for seeking answers to issues you’re facing or just to chat about business ideas – as well as building a network of entrepreneurs at various different stages to grow and develop your business with.
 More information here.

 2. Your network for support

-A network I started with a friend, Justice Williams MBE, is called ‘Female Entrepreneurs of Birmingham’.
+A network started by a friend, Justice Williams MBE, is called ‘Women Who’.
 The group does exactly what it says on the tin – acts as a place for female entrepreneurs in Birmingham to get together to chat, share ideas and support each other.

 In our last meetup we tried something out.
 Everyone who attended was given a post-it note, onto which they (anonymously) wrote a business challenge that they were facing at the moment.
 After collecting in all the post-it notes, we grouped them into similar challenges.
 What we found was that all of the submissions fell into one of about 4 categories.
 It proved our theory – that no matter what industry you are in or what stage in your business, everyone is facing similar challenges.
 Once we knew that, we could set about putting solutions in place to assist with these challenges, whether they be about gaining clients, managing staff or time, or anything else.
 The power of this network for ‘group consultancy’ and crowdsourcing solutions is astounding, and I would encourage any young professional (or old professional!) to utilise this type of arrangement.

-Join our ‘female entrepreneurs of Birmingham’ network here (absolutely free, of course!).
+Join our ‘Women Who’ network here (absolutely free, of course!).

 3. Your network for giving something back